miklevin/MikeLev.in/_posts/2025-09-10-ai-titans-datacenter-wars-tool-choice.md

-scrutiny, Microsoft did absorb all of Inflection AI's critical main talent including their chief AI scientist Karen Simonyan and most of Inflection AI's 70-person team leaving just a skeleton crew to keep the InflectionAI doors open and Pi AI running so they could call it *not an acquisition,* haha!
+scrutiny, Microsoft did absorb all of Inflection AI's critical main talent including their chief AI scientist Karen Simonyan and most of Inflection AI's 70-person team leaving just a skeleton crew to keep the InflectionAI doors open and Pi AI running so they could call it *not an acquisition,* ahaha!
 Now nobody's ever going to hear of the soulful and well-spoken Pi.AI but will hear of Microsoft's sudden new LLM models of its own *Phi* (phi3, phi4, etc) which is most decidedly not Pi... wink, wink!